steve0xp/bg_yearn_strategy_tutorials/Tutorial.md

 <details markdown='1'><summary>👩🏽‍🏫 More Disclaimers </summary>

-This requirement is simply because tying into other protocols is powerful, and with that comes a lot of responsibility when deploying contracts that may end up holding people's actual funds.
+The required competency is stated simply because tying into other protocols is powerful, and with that comes a lot of responsibility when deploying contracts that may end up holding people's actual funds.
 These tutorials don't do that but they start to show paths for people to build possible fund-holding code.
 It is key to know what you are doing.

 As well, self-learning is required because tying into DeFi protocols and actual professional crypto projects do not guide developers, step-by-step.
 If you are new to trying to actually plug into a professional project, no worries!
 We'll touch on some helpful tips as you sort out what the 'norm' is when going through this process.
 These tips will be specific to each protocol that we are integrating into and learning about.